2512500960/FMG-rootfs-extract/readme.md

    ![image-20240811141343202](imgs/typoraimage-20240811141343202.png)

-   best guess is that the kernel is decrypted, here there could be two possibilities:
+   best guess is that the kernel is decrypted,  there could be two possibilities:

    ​	a. bootloader `extlinux` is responsible for decrypting the kernel vmlinux

    ​	b. early stage code of vmlinuz is responsible for decrypting

-   considering that first stage of extlinux bootloader is two tiny, jump to the extlinux.sys file, after inspecting the extlinux.sys file, first possibilities is out
+   considering that first stage of extlinux bootloader is too tiny in size, jump to the extlinux.sys file, after inspecting the extlinux.sys file, first possibilities is out

 1. boot up the vm with qemu in debug mode